 In our highly multi-disciplinary team, the goal is to develop cutting-edge wearable systems, using thermoelectric generators to power wearable technology such as health monitors and fitness sensors.

 Working in a cleanroom environment, new materials will be developed and optimised, using state-of-the-art fabrication and characterisation equipment, and turned into cutting-edge thermoelectric energy harvesters.
 Our goal is to implement these generators into commercially usable system that powers internet-of-thing devices, designed with the end-user in mind.
 This will be achieved through working closely with academic and industrial collaborators.

 This PhD project direction is mouldable, guided by an experienced supervisory team, whilst offering a high level of technical and professional skill development.
 Chances to collaborate with companies and researchers are plenty, with many opportunities for international travel, attending conferences and publishing high impact work.

-Supervisor: Dr Kevin Huang
+Supervisor: Kevin Huang

 Here we propose a revolutionary approach based on wafer-scale 2D monolayers grown by Van der Waals Epitaxy.
 Unlike the current 2D flakes (typically few tenths of micrometers) prepared by various chemical vapour deposition or exfoliation processes, our wafer-scale 2D monolayers are compatible with the current CMOS process, hence it would be much easier to control the defects and strains at ideal locations over a large-scale fabrication process.
-This innovative strategy will open up a full control of the light-matter interaction without compromising the possibility of locating and manipulating defects/strains in the 2D monolayers.
+This innovative strategy will open up a full control of the light-matter interaction without compromising the possibility of locating and manipulating defects/strains in the 2D vdW materials.